adhilmd/CNVlocator/README.md

 The CNVlocator contains four step:

-1) Prepocessbam - Process bam file to generate bedgraph file contains read accumulation for every base and count file contains read count for every chromosome
+1) Prepocessbam - Process bam file to generate bedgraph file contains read accumulation for every base and count file contains read count for every chromosome.
+Input should be sorted bam file.

 2) Intervalcalls - The read accumulation for user defined window/intervals and sliding windows.
 For better result, use the median read length as the window size and 1/5th of the median read length as the sliding window size